changkun/gp/projects/torantie/proposal/README.md

 A short abstract that summarizes your proposal.
 Maximum 200 words.

+The aim of this object is to give the existing halfedge structure from our exercises quadrilateral support and implement the Laplacian smooth with mean value weights.

 ## Motivation

 In this section, you should write a good introduction to the background of your project.